 Director of Youth Operations

-LaToya Balogun was recently named Director of Youth Operations, after serving as Youth Development Specialist for the Minneapolis Youth Coordinating Board.
+LaToya Balogun is the Director of Youth Operations, after serving as Youth Development Specialist for the Minneapolis Youth Coordinating Board.
 Balogun’s work with young people began as a lead teacher for We Win Institute at South High School, Andersen Elementary and Sanford Middle School, as well as We Win’s after‐school program.
 Looking to enhance both knowledge of young adults and her personal skill‐set Balogun enrolled in the Urban Teacher Program at Minneapolis Community and Technical College, where she volunteered as a Public Achievement coach at FAIR School, while working as a community educator at Elizabeth Hall Elementary.
 She transferred with Deans List honors to Metropolitan State University, graduating with her Bachelor’s degree in English with a community organizing/development minor.